xixi-cathy/regX/README.md

 8. **[Prioritization and visualization of pdTFs.](example_code/Hair_follicle/5.prioritization_and_visualization.py.ipynb)**

    **Expected outputs**: state transitional graphs.
    This step takes about 2 minutes.
-The output files were provided in Extended Data Figures.
+The output files are provided in the Supplementary Figures.

 ## T2D example